 People are easily united toward a common goal, and this helps unite stakeholders under one vision.
 However, over-emphasizing the vision risks leaders being overly ambitious or idealistic, creating a disconnect from reality and the challenges faced on the ground.

-Want to add leadership storytelling to elevate your communication effectiveness?
+Want to add leadership storytelling to elevate your ability to influence change?
+Check out our Leadership Storytelling course here.

-2 Charismatic Leadership Style
+2. Charismatic Leadership Style

 The charismatic leadership style is a subset of the visionary leadership style.
 It is often associated with the transformational leadership style and can inspire changes and growth in many people.

-The goal of the charismatic leader is to overcome resistance and unite people’s motivation so that the intention to achieve the change collectively – hence is a characteristic of transformational leaders – is undeniable.
-They are often optimistic and passionate about their vision, and they can inspire employees to share their vision and work towards it.
-Storytelling is a key commonality, as well as personal confidence, strong charisma, and high self-assurance.
+The goal of a charismatic leader is to overcome resistance and increase the intention to change collectively – hence the advantage of this characteristic of transformational leaders – is undeniable.
+Often optimistic and passionate about their vision, they can inspire employees to share their vision and work towards it.

 Pros and Cons of the Charismatic Leadership Style